shbatgh/shbatgh.github.io/content/projects/cellvis.md

 ### The Pipeline

 The pipeline starts with **raw microscopy stacks**, which we process using 3D segmentation techniques to isolate individual cells.
 After segmentation, we generate 3D meshes for each cell to preserve their shapes and spatial context.
-From these meshes, we extract various morphological and spatial features — such as cell volume, surface area, position, and orientation — which serve as numerical representations of cell behavior over time.
+From these meshes, we extract various morphological and spatial features — such as cell volume, surface area, position, and orientation which serve as numerical representations of cell behavior over time.

 ### Analysis & Clustering

-Once features are extracted, we apply **unsupervised clustering algorithms** (like K-means) to group cells with similar properties or behaviors.
+Once features are extracted, we apply **unsupervised clustering algorithms** (like K-means and spectral clustering) to group cells with similar properties or behaviors.
 This helps reveal potential biological patterns, such as regions with coordinated growth or cells transitioning between states.

 ### Interactive Visualization

-We built the entire system with a **graphical user interface (GUI)** that allows researchers to visualize the segmentation, meshes, and clustering results interactively.
-Users can explore slices, stacks, or full 3D renderings and adjust clustering parameters on the fly.
+Scientists can view the mesh animations of the microscopy data using a Blender plugin.
+The clustering results can be viewed through our GUI.

 ## Key Features

-- **3D Segmentation**: Advanced techniques to isolate individual cells from microscopy stacks
+- **Segmentation and tracking**: We leverage Cellpose-SAM to segment each slice and match cells across slices and timepoints using our cell matching algorithm
-- **Mesh Generation**: Preservation of cell shapes and spatial context through 3D mesh models
+- **Mesh Generation**: Better visualization of cell shapes and spatial context through 3D mesh models
 - **Feature Extraction**: Morphological and spatial analysis (volume, surface area, position, orientation)
-- **Automated Tracking**: Cell identification and tracking across multiple timepoints
-- **Unsupervised Clustering**: K-means and other algorithms to identify behavioral patterns
+- **Unsupervised Clustering**: Clustering algorithms to identify behavioral patterns
 - **Interactive GUI**: Real-time visualization and parameter adjustment
-- **Multi-dimensional Visualization**: Explore data through slices, stacks, or full 3D renderings

-## Technical Stack

-- **Computer Vision**: 3D segmentation algorithms
-- **Data Processing**: Feature extraction and morphological analysis
-- **Machine Learning**: Unsupervised clustering (K-means)
-- **Visualization**: 3D rendering and interactive GUI development

 ## Demonstrations